Braith Anasta: Sydney Roosters (2006–12)

 Partnering Mitchell Pearce in the halves, the 2008 season got off to a good start for both the Roosters and Anasta.
 Prior to the round 25 match against the South Sydney Rabbitohs, Anasta was give the captaincy of the club.

-In 2009, Anasta was sidelined with a season ending ankle injury in round 15 against the North Queensland Cowboys.
 In 2009, Anasta made his first and only appearance at fullback, with coach Brad Fittler choosing to play Anasta in the position for the round 11 match against the Penrith Panthers.
 The club would finish the 2009 NRL season in last place on the table, the first time this had occurred since 1966.

 In the 2010 NRL season, Anasta started off in the five-eighth position combining to form a combination with Mitchell Pearce and Todd Carney which allowed the Roosters to have a firm hold on a top eight position.
 Midway through the season, Anasta was moved to the lock position to allow Todd Carney to play in the halves.
 In the 2010 Qualifying Final against the Wests Tigers, Anasta scored a try and kicked the crucial field goal to send the match to golden point, a match the Roosters would go on to win in what was a career highlight for Anasta.

 Anasta played in the 2010 NRL grand final and scored a try in a 32–8 loss to the St George Illawarra Dragons at Telstra Stadium.

 On 7 March 2011, Sydney Roosters chairman Nick Politis announced the re-signing of club captain Anasta ensuring he will stay at the club for the next two seasons.
 Just over a year later, it was announced that Anasta would join the Wests Tigers for two seasons starting from 2013.
 Anasta said of this period, "I was not enjoying my footy where I was and a lot of other guys weren't, mind you.
 There wasn't a huge commitment there from them."